Karnataka polls: In his last election, Siddaramaiah to contest from Chamundeshwari

 "If he (Siddaramaiah) contests from Chamundeshwari, write it down today itself, when election results are declared on May 15, wherever I'm, I will come down to Mysuru to discuss with you about his defeat," Kumaraswamy said.

 "Does Kumaraswamy know how many times I have contested from Chamundeshwari constituency...seven times.
 I won five times.
-I have complete faith and belief in my voters...they won't listen to Kumaraswamy or any one," Siddaramaiah said.
+I have complete faith and belief in my voters...they won't listen to Kumaraswamy or anyone," Siddaramaiah said.

 As a part of the election campaign, the CM is on a five-day tour of Mysuru district which will end on April 2.